iammateus/kube-google-cloud/README.md

 # Kube Google Cloud

-An example project of Google's Kubernetes Engine and Cloud Build usage to deploy a Hello World app.
+A repository to exemplify Google's Kubernetes Engine and Cloud Build usage to deploy a Hello World app.

 ## Project structure